 Incontinence can be transient or chronic.
 Transient incontinence may occur after vaginal childbirth or during an acute lower urinary tract infection and usually resolves spontaneously.
 Chronic incontinence can result from a multitude of causes and is often persistent and progressive.
 From a functional and anatomic perspective, it is intuitive to consider the lower urinary tract as a two-part system: the urinary bladder as a reservoir and the bladder outlet as a sphincteric mechanism.
 Incontinence occurs when either part or both malfunction.
 Several common types of incontinence are discussed herein: stress urinary incontinence (SUI), urgency urinary incontinence, mixed urinary incontinence (MUI), neuropathic incontinence, and overflow incontinence (OI).

 A stepwise management algorithm has been recommended for the management of male and female incontinence by the scientific committee of the 4th International Consultation on Incontinence (Abrams et al, 2010).
-In principle, the committee recommends an initial management and a specialized management algorithm for all types of incontinence.
-In ...
+In principle, the committee recommends an initial management and a specialized management algorithm for all types ...